Ignition Interlock Device

-Since the ignition interlock program began in 2004, more than 21,000 Florida drivers have been forced to comply with this program.
-In the criminal courts in Tampa, the judge in Hillsborough Countym will make the ignition interlock device a condition of the DUI sentence in certain cases and the clerk's office must report that requirement to the DHSMV electronically.
+Since the ignition interlock program began in 2004, more than 21,000 Florida drivers have been required to install the IID.
+In the criminal courts in Tampa, the judge in Hillsborough County might make the ignition interlock device a condition of the DUI sentence in certain cases and the clerk's office must report that requirement to the DHSMV electronically.

 Who is Required to Install the Ignition Interlock Device?

-Pursuant to Florida Statute Section 316.193, the ignition interlock device must be installed on vehicle owed by individuals convicted of DUI under the following circumstances:
+Pursuant to Florida Statute Section 316.193, the ignition interlock device must be installed on vehicle owned by individuals convicted of DUI under the following circumstances:

 - First DUI Conviction in Florida - the ignition interlock device is required only if ordered by the court;